5t3ph/moderncss-dot-dev/src/posts/the-3-css-methods-for-adding-element-borders.md

 title: "The 3 CSS Methods for Adding Element Borders"
 topics: Design,Layout
 episode: 23
-description: "When it comes to CSS, sometimes a `border` is not really a `border`.
-In this episode, we'll cover the differences..."
+description: "In CSS, sometimes a `border` is not really a `border`.
+In this episode, we'll cover the differences between `border`, `outline`, and `box-shadow` and when to choose each."
 templateEngineOverride: njk, md
 date: 2020-12-11
 ---